 The information which you provide to McBride may include information about other individuals who are associated with your organisation or business.
 If you provide McBride with information about such individuals, it is important that you provide them with a copy of this notice prior to providing McBride with the information and that you provide them with any updated notices McBride provides from time to time.

 This notice tells you what to expect when McBride collects your personal information.
 It applies to information McBride collects:

-Where you apply for a job with us through our current vacancies and contracting positions microsites, available in Careers.
+- Where you apply for a job with us through our current vacancies and contracting positions microsites which are available in Careers.

-If you interact with the McBride website or if you communicate with McBride by phone, email or otherwise, then McBride will collect your name, contact details, and any other personal information that you provide to us.
+If you interact with the McBride website or if you communicate with McBride by phone, email or otherwise, McBride will collect your name, contact details, and any other personal information that you provide.

 It is in McBride’s legitimate interests to process your personal information in this way, as it is necessary to respond to your request or enquiry and to help improve the McBride website and services we offer, and these interests are not overridden by any detriment to your rights or freedoms.

 We will also keep a record of our correspondence.